dustybrigsby/Professional-README-Generator/README.md

 ## Credits

-Extensively used the references and tutorials from:
+Used the references and tutorials from:

 [lukas-h/license-badges.md](https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba#file-license-badges-md) for the license badges they created with Shields.io.

-Referenced multiple activities from 09-NodeJS class lessons and files.
+Multiple activities from 09-NodeJS class lessons and files.

 ## License